CorporateRewards/docs-myrewards/README.md

 - H3 (###) Get all {Model}s
 - H3 (###) Update a {Model}
 - H3 (###) Delete a {Model}
-* the H1s and H2s above would need to be H2s and H3s if the model is nested in a module such a `# Performance Module`

 Each section should contain the following elements in this order: